The way Join Dementia Research works is simple:

-For more information on who will be able to use the service, read our Volunteer Information Sheet.
+For more information on who will be able to use the service, read our Volunteer Guide.

 After signing up to Join Dementia Research, remember you do not have to take part in a particular study.
 Being part of the service gives you the opportunity to see which local studies match your health information and preferences.
 Then, on a case-by-case basis, you can choose which to take part in.

 There are a number of different types of studies, such as those looking at prevention or new ways to diagnose the condition; drug studies trialling new treatments; or surveys aiming to improve the quality of life for people with dementia and their carers.